Seven in 10 Homes for Ukraine hosts find support hindered by cost of living - NewsBreak

 Of those who planned to provide accommodation for between six and 12 months, 70% said continued £350 “thank you” payments each month would encourage them to host for longer.

-Asked what originally encouraged them to apply for the scheme, most (94%) said they wanted to help people fleeing a war zone.
+When asked what originally encouraged them to apply for the scheme, most people (94%) said they wanted to help people fleeing a war zone.

 A minority (10%) said they were motivated by the monthly £350 thank you payments.